Stephen H. Tyng: Legacy

 Tyng's first son, Dudley Atkins, followed in his father's footsteps both as an Episcopal clergyman and by becoming rector of Church of the Epiphany in Philadelphia.
 He was an outspoken abolitionist who was ultimately ousted from that pulpit for his views.
 In 1857 Philadelphia was in the midst of a revival and, while visiting a barn on his property, his sleeve became caught in a piece of machinery and resulted in extensive injury.
 On his deathbed, he asked his father to remind the revivalist to "let us all stand up for Jesus."
 These parting words became the inspiration for the instantly popular new hymn, "Stand Up, Stand Up for Jesus" written by family friend and Presbyterian minister George Duffield Jr.

-Tyng's fourth son, also named Stephen Higginson Tyng, was an Episcopal clergyman and founded in 1874 the now demolished Holy Trinity Episcopal Church, commonly referred to as Dr. Tyng's Church; it was located on the northeast corner of Madison Avenue and 42nd Street, "just a block from Grand Central Station."
-Tyng used the same architect as his father had (Leopold Eidlitz) for a High Victorian hybrid design of the German Romanesque.
-He was described as the "hardworking churchman, the younger Stephen H. Tyng, who organized it in 1874."
+Tyng's fourth son, also named Stephen Higginson Tyng (Jr.), was an Episcopal clergyman and founded in 1864 the Church of the Holy Trinity, commonly referred to as Dr. Tyng's Church; it was located on the northeast corner of Madison Avenue and 42nd Street, "just a block from Grand Central Station."
+There were two structures that housed this congregation.
+The first was a fanciful, cottage ornee structure designed by Jacob Wrey.
+Mould was completed completed1865.
+For the second, larger and more famous structure, Tyng used the same architect as his father had (Leopold Eidlitz) for a High Victorian hybrid design of the German Romanesque.
+It was nicknamed the Church of the Holy Oilcloth for its patterned roof.
+He was described as the "hardworking churchman, the younger Stephen H. Tyng, who organized it [the rebuidling] in 1874."
 In 1895 the parish merged with St. James's Episcopal Church, and Holy Trinity was deconsecrated, sold and demolished.

 Tyng is the namesake of American industrialist Stephen Tyng Mather (July 4, 1867 – January 22, 1930).